 The University of Tulsa College of Law preserves and allows users to access the intellectual output of our community in the TU Law Digital Commons.
 This repository is a joint project of the Mabee Legal Information Center (MLIC) and the college’s Department of External Relations.

-Classrooms are equipped with the latest technology including HD projection systems, touchscreen controls, computer and laptop connections (VGA and HOM1), integrated audio systems with wireless capabilities, Sympodiums, Blu-ray players, document cameras and built-in classroomcapture/recording systems.
+Classrooms are equipped with the latest technology including HD projection systems, touchscreen controls, computer, and laptop connections (VGA and HOM1), integrated audio systems with wireless capabilities, Symposiums, Blu-ray players, document cameras, and built-in classroom capture/recording systems.
 See the classrooms in our TU Law virtual tour.
 All classrooms are linked together with a full HD mesh that allows audio and video to be transmitted between rooms.
 The Pit, a student lounge, is equipped with a fully integrated audio system and a quad screen video wall used for digital signage applications and event broadcasts.